Auto Insurance in Chicago, IL (The Complete Guide)

 - $20,000 for property damage in an accident caused by you

-- $25,000 for bodily injury to one person in an accident caused by you
+- $25,000 for bodily injury per person in an accident caused by you

-- $50,000 for more than one person in an accident caused by you
+- $50,000 for total bodily injury per accident caused by you

 The state-mandated minimum coverage is the lowest coverage that you can opt for in Chicago.
 However, you should buy more than minimum coverage to safeguard against financial injury.

 Depending on your requirement, you can opt for the following additional coverages:

 Based on what and how much coverage you choose, you may either have medium or high coverage.

 Just remember you don’t necessarily need all of the optional coverage.
 You can choose wisely and save on insurance premiums.

 Best Car Insurance for Credit History Rates

 Insurance companies consider your credit history a factor in determining your premium rate.